Preheat the oven to 190°C/375°F/gas 5. Grease two 20cm sandwich tins and line the bases with greaseproof paper circles, then dust lightly with flour.

 Add the eggs one by one, making sure you beat each one in well before you add the next, then finely grate the orange zest and fold with the flour.

 Divide the cake mix between the prepared tins.
 Spread it out well with a spatula and bake for 20 to 25 minutes, or until golden, risen and an inserted skewer comes out clean.

 Allow to cool in the tins, then carefully turn out onto a wire rack to cool completely.

 Mix a few drops of rosewater into the jam, but don’t go crazy with it – it’s very strong!

-For the crystallized petals, turn the oven right down to 110°C/225°F/gas 1⁄4 and whisk the egg white to stiff peaks.
+For the crystallized petals, turn the oven right down to 110°C/225°F/gas 1.
+Whisk the egg white to stiff peaks.
 Use a pastry brush to coat the rose petals on both sides with a very thin layer of the egg white, then sprinkle over some caster sugar.